strongloop/strongloop.com2/_posts/2019-06-05-may-milestone.md

 ## Unified Web Site Experience on loopback.io

-We have created the dedicated [web site for LoopBack 4](v4.loopback.io) last year.
-Now that LoopBack 4 becomes the active release, we are moving the LoopBack 4 pages back to loopback.io web site.
+We created the dedicated [web site for LoopBack 4](v4.loopback.io) last year.
+Now that LoopBack 4 has become the active release, we are moving the LoopBack 4 pages back to loopback.io web site.

 In the meantime, we're actively attempting to rebuild the “Who’s using LoopBack” section to showcase our users and the use cases.
 If you would like to be a part of it, please sign up [here](https://github.com/strongloop/loopback-next/issues/3047)!

-## Other changes
+## Other Changes

 - [PR#2856](https://github.com/strongloop/loopback-next/pull/2856) fixed REST API Explorer to correctly handle both `basePath` configuration specified at LoopBack application/server level and `mountPath` provided by Express when the LB app is mounted on an Express application.